cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 Since <button> is an inline element, it cannot be a parent.
 This is because the code is contained within the <button> line and don't break or interfere with the flow of the rest of the elements.

 ## Q5 - What is the most generic tag you can use?
+<div> because it defines just a section of the HTML document.

 ## Q6 - What do the following achronyms stand for?